 Diastasis recti is a symptom, a sign, of a core that is not functioning entirely as it should.
-There are a great many factors (some habitual, some historical and some entirely out of your control!) that affect the likelihood of your developing a diastasis, its severity (how wide, how deep) and how easily it will heal by itself.
+There are a great many factors (some habitual, some historical and some entirely out of your control) that affect the likelihood of your developing a diastasis.
+Affecting severity (how wide, how deep) and how easily it will heal by itself.
 But the gap is not the problem in and of itself.
 The gap is merely a sign of what’s happening underneath.
 And understanding the root cause offers us more informed strategies to help it improve.

-Intra-abdominal pressure is natural, functional and desirable, BUT when the mechanics of your whole body are not aligned optimally, that pressure is not being contained in the way it should be.
-There are ‘kinks’ in the system, and just like kinks in your garden hose, they cause pressure to build up.
-This compromises smooth flow within the pipe, or the ability of your body to bear weight or carry the load.
+There is pressure inside your abdomen and pelvis called ‘intra abdominal pressure’.
+It is natural, functional and desirable, and it is your core’s job to contain it, stabalizing your core and your whole body.
+If there are ‘kinks’ in the system, just like kinks in your garden hose, they cause the pressure to build up.
+This compromises smooth flow within the pipe, or the ability of your body to bear itself or any further load.

-Obviously, your body adapts and moves, we’re not looking for a static ‘ideal position’.
+Obviously your body adapts and moves all the time, there isn’t one static ‘ideal position’.
 But if the kinks are there the whole time (butt tucked under / stomach sucked in / ribs thrust out)… then we have a pressure problem, Ma’am.

-Un-contained pressure causes instability and weakness of the core and a ‘pooch’ stomach AKA ‘mummy tummy’.
-So this is why body alignment and pressure are directly related to not only Diastasis, but also pelvic floor disorder (including hypertonic pelvic floor muscles), and other pressure conditions like hernia or pelvic organ prolapse.
+Un-contained pressure causes instability and weakness of the core.
+A ‘pooch’ stomach AKA ‘mummy tummy’.
+So this is why body alignment and diastasis recti are connected, as well as pelvic floor disorder and other pressure conditions like hernia or pelvic organ prolapse.

 How to fix diastasis recti

-- A vital part of the process of restoring our core to full natural function is through a progression of focussed exercises that reconnect the muscle/brain pathways.
-We need to isolate the muscle contraction at first, to find it and re-connect with it physiologically as well as psychologically.
+- A vital part of the process of restoring our core to full natural function is through progression of focussed exercises that reconnect the muscle/brain pathways.
+We need to ‘find’ the right muscles first, to re-connect with them physiologically as well as psychologically.

-- But these isolated exercises are not the whole story – because without adjusting our body alignment, we’re not addressing the pressure (remember those kinks?) that’s causing the problem.
+- But these isolated exercises are not the whole story.
+Because without adjusting body alignment, we’re not addressing the pressure (remember those kinks?) that’s causing the problem.
 We need to address how we stand and move the whole time, as well as to increase our movement by walking daily in correct body alignment.

-- And without the specific daily stretching and releasing to restore our tight hamstrings, calves (and the rest) to full length, we’re not allowing our body to attain that correct alignment.
-Your body can’t be optimally aligned if your muscles are too tight to allow the skeleton to get where it needs to be.
+- We need specific daily stretching and releasing to restore our tight hamstrings, calves (and the rest) to full length.
+Then we’re allowing our body to attain that correct alignment.
+Your body can’t be optimally aligned, if your muscles are too tight to allow the skeleton to get where it needs to be.

 - Isolating our core muscles is merely the beginning.
 The purpose of this initial focus is to be able to progress to full body movement and exercise in correct alignment and with a fully functioning core.
 But jump right to working out without building the foundations first… and you won’t get the results you want.